 Source: Radford University GIS Spatial Data Server

-One possibility is that the Juniata sandstone/mudstone underneath Mountain Lake has cracked, and the excess water has exits other than over the landslide-caused dam at Pond Drain.
+One possibility was that the Juniata sandstone/mudstone underneath Mountain Lake was cracked.
+That would give the water multiple exits from the lake, other than flowing over the landslide-caused dam at Pond Drain.

-Another possibility is that the dam blocking Pond Drain is porous, with a series of channels eroded at the bottom of the dam.
-Before a landslide blocked flow, Pond Drain was a free-flowing stream starting at the watershed divide with Doe Creek, near the modern-day lodge, and flowing through a sandstone-walled canyon that may have included a waterfall.
+Another possibility was that the dam blocking Pond Drain is porous, with a series of channels through it at the bottom of the dam.
+Before the landslide blocked flow 6,000 years ago, Pond Drain had been a free-flowing stream.
+It started at the watershed divide with Doe Creek near the modern-day lodge, and flowed through a sandstone-walled canyon that may have included a waterfall.
 The waterfall would have been smaller than the modern Cascades downstream on Little Stoney Creek.
 Still, there may have been enough energy in the water to carve narrow channels into the Juniata sandstone/mudstone bedrock at the lip of the waterfall.

 Cracks in the bedrock at the bottom of the lake could also have formed by collapse of solution channels in calcium-rich layers of the Reedsville-Trenton (Martinsburg) shale, fracturing the overlying Juniata sandstone/mudstone.
-The Juniata formation at Mountain Lake does not have enough carbonate itself to develop karst-like features, but cave collapse at depth in the Reedsville-Trenton (Martinsburg) shale could affect the overlying Juniata sandstone/mudstone, creating a "caprock sinkhole" that causes the water to leak out of Mountain Lake.5
+The Juniata formation at Mountain Lake does not have enough carbonate itself to develop karst-like features, but cave collapse at depth in the Reedsville-Trenton (Martinsburg) shale could affect the overlying Juniata sandstone/mudstone, creating a "caprock sinkhole" that causes the water to leak out of Mountain Lake.6

 A landslide damming up a valley to form a natural lake is not unusual, but the continued existence of the dam is unique in Virginia now.
-Normally, a stream would cut a channel on the surface of the dam and drain the lake, often within weeks of a landslide.
+Normally, a stream would cut a channel on the surface of the dam and drain the lake within weeks of a landslide.
 On Salt Pond Mountain, however, the water trapped behind the dam drained into the cracked bedrock, or into natural channels or pipes through the dam.
 The basin behind the dam deepened and filled with rainwater to create Mountain Lake, which at times has grown to 100 feet in depth.

 When Christopher Gist came through the area in 1751 on his way to explore lands claimed by the Ohio Company, he was the first to record the existence of the lake.
-He wrote in his journal, with the precision of a surveyor recording directions of travel:7
+He wrote in his journal, with the precision of a surveyor recording directions of travel:8

 In 1768, settlers recorded just a spring in a valley with a grassy meadow.
 It was a good location for watering cattle and providing them salt as a dietary supplement, and the settlers named the location Salt Pond Mountain... but the "missing" lake caused the settlers to question the honesty of Gist's records of his explorations.

 Analysis of the sediments at the bottom of the lake, completed for a PhD thesis published in 1999, indicated that Mountain Lake has been at very low levels or dried up at least six times since it formed.
 The dry periods, when the lake became a Sphagnum bog or dry meadow, were 100, 400, 900, 1200, 1800, and 4200 years ago.
 In 1655 AD (plus or minus 80 years), a yellow pine grew for at least 30 years on what was later the bottom of Mountain Lake.
-Water levels would have been affected by changes in climate, with lower rainfalls associated with changes in the sunspot cycle, as well as by changes in water "leakage" through the landslide dam and bedrock.8
+Water levels would have been affected by changes in climate, with lower rainfalls associated with changes in the sunspot cycle, as well as by changes in water "leakage" through the landslide dam and bedrock.9

 From the 1950's until more recent times, the lake has been full.
 From 1998-2002 the surface area shrank by half, down to 25 acres.
-It recovered to its normal full level in 2003... but then the cycle began again.
+It recovered to its normal full level in 2003, but then the cycle began again.
 By September 2008, the lake drained almost completely, despite above-average rainfall in the first half of 2008.

 The outlet down Pond Drain has not changed; there's no reduction and then increase in the height of the natural dam that holds water on the mountain.
 So... how could the lake appear and disappear so quickly?

 When silt plugs the hole, rainfall exceeds the loss of water through evaporation/leakage and the lake level rises.
 Once the lake reaches the level of the outlet to Pond Drain, any excess inflow from rain and springs will just flow down to the New River.
 In drought years, the outflow may be reduced - but drought alone does not explain the lake's dramatic and intermittent shrinkage.

 Silt and leaf litter is continually washing into Mountain Lake, but occasional earthquakes help the water draining through the natural crevices at the lake bottom erode away the silt plug.
 There's still a layer of gooey silt at the bottom as the lake drains, but at times it is not watertight.
 When the cracks at the bottom are open wider, drainage exceeds the inflow.
 More lake water flows underground into the water table, and the surface level of Mountain Lake drops.
 Occasionally, the lake dries up completely - as occurred in 2008, and apparently between 1751-1768.